CosmosContracts/council/departments/development/statements/proposal_349/DRAFT-statement-20240510-01.md

 The Juno Charter Development Department recommends rejecting Juno Proposal #349.

-The Development Department acknowledges the critical role that decentralized applications (dApps) play in the growth and vitality of the Juno ecosystem.
+We acknowledge the critical role that decentralized applications (dApps) play in the growth and vitality of the Juno ecosystem.

-The Development Department stands behind the current efforts to implement and adhere to a Request for Proposal (RFP) structure as outlined in the Juno Charter.
+However, the Development Department stands behind the current efforts to implement and adhere to the current Request for Proposal (RFP) structure as outlined in the Juno Charter.

 Relevant Charter RFPs in progress: